recursionlab/Recursive-Intelligence-Expansion-1/.github/pull_request_template.md

 - [ ] I've tested this change and confirmed that it doesn’t introduce regressions.
 - [ ] All changes are documented in the README, volumes, or changelog as appropriate.
 - [ ] I have run self-review loops (manual or with RUMIA) on the code or concept.
-- [ ] This PR does not introduce extractive, adversarial, or coercive logic.

 ## 🌀 Description